wessberg/notes/BDSA/examination_answers_oose.md

 *Explain the processes and activities of requirement elicitation, specification, and documentation.
 You should cover topics like: (1) different software process models and their activities; (2) software qualities; (3) functional and non-functional requirements; (4) object-oriented software lifecycle activities and requirement elicitation; (5) UML and other documentation tool/methods for requirement specification.
 You may use your project as a case study.*

 Remember:
+- Functional model: use cases + scenarios
+- Object model: class diagrams
-- Use case diagrams
+- dynamic model: sequence diagrams + state machine diagrams
+- FURPS
+	-	Functionality
+	- Usability
+	- Reliability
+	- Performance
-- Scenarios
+	- Supportability

 So, requirements elicitation is the practice of collecting the requirements of a system from the client(s) and defining the purpose of the system.